Low Spongy Brake Pedal

-A low spongy brake pedal is usually caused by air in the system.
-Bleeding the system will remedy the situation.
 Master cylinders have seals that build pressure when the pedal is depressed.
-These seals wear in time and fluid pressure begins to bypass the seal causing the pedal to sink towards the floor.
-This is a common problem when there’s a low and fading brake pedal with no leaks found.
+These seals wear in time, and fluid pressure begins to bypass the seal.
+This internal leak causes the brake pedal to sink towards the floor slowly.
+Suspect leaking master cylinder cup seals if a low and fading brake pedal with no leaks found.

-The wheels should be checked for loose wheel bearings.
-Loose or faulty wheel bearings will result in a low spongy brake pedal.
-Never assume it's some other component like the master cylinder without checking other possible causes.
-Check these bearings by rocking the tire back and forth like the illustration.
+Loose and worn wheel bearings result in a low spongy brake pedal.
+Check wheel bearings by rocking the tire back and forth like the illustration.
 Excess movement indicates a worn wheel bearing.
-If the tire rocks from side to side, the steering rack, suspension components, or tie rod end looseness (most likely) should be inspected.
+Rock the wheel from side to side to check the steering rack, suspension components, or tie rod ends for looseness.

 Inspect each brake unit for leaks or swollen hoses.
-Have someone apply the brakes and watch each caliper assembly for excessive twist.
-Loose pins or mounting will result in twist and inefficient braking force at that unit.
+Have someone apply the brakes and watch each caliper assembly for an excessive twist: loose slide pins or mounting result in a twist and inefficient braking force at that unit.